 The document with the exact terms and conditions can be found below.

-Please note that all appeals must be completed using the online web form, with no exceptions.
+Please note that all appeals must be completed using the online parking portal, with no exceptions.
 Calling, emailing or walking into the Transportation Services office to make an appeal will not be accepted.

 WHAT HAPPENS IF I DON'T RESPOND IN TIME?